aghmnl/aghmnl/README.md

 ## Open to work 💻👨‍💻

-I’m currently looking for a position as `Mobile Develorper` (Kotlin / React Native / Flutter).
+I’m currently looking for a position as `Mobile Developer` (Kotlin / React Native / Flutter).

 ### This is my stack